salu133445/pypianoroll/README.rst

 Please cite the following paper if you use Pypianoroll in a published work:

-Hao-Wen Dong, Wen-Yi Hsiao, Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic Music Generation and Accompaniment," in AAAI Conference on Artificial Intelligence (AAAI), 2018.
+Hao-Wen Dong, Wen-Yi Hsiao, and Yi-Hsuan Yang, "Pypianoroll: Open Source Python Package for Handling Multitrack Pianoroll," in *ISMIR Late-Breaking Demos Session*, 2018.

+Here are the :download:`paper <pdf/pypianoroll-ismir2018-paper.pdf>` and the :download:`poster <pdf/pypianoroll-ismir2018-poster.pdf>`.

 .. _PYPI: https://pypi.python.org/pypi/pypianoroll
 .. _Github: https://github.com/salu133445/pypianoroll